anas-ivs/ESPHome-Water-Meter/README.md

 ### Phase 2 : Water Pressure measurement, August 2021

-AliExpre** knowingly showed me some pressure transducers product recommendations.
+AliExpre** must have been reading my mind, having to advertise some pressure transducers product recommendations.
 I research through finding if 4-20mA based transducers similar to ones used in my line of work would be better instead of  voltage based alternatives.

 4-20mA solutions mostly came in to also supply power at 12vdc or more, and a current measurement mechanism to read back output current from transmitters.
 Solutions are available but too costly and the plugin board may need more tinkering to work with ESPHome existing libraries.
 Hence settled for this [5V based 0.5-4.5Vdc output , 0-174 psi transmitter](https://www.aliexpress.com/item/32656389610.html?spm=a2g0s.9042311.0.0.b5d94c4dM5VH00).